k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 For example, files containing sensitive data arrive periodically to a predefined filesystem interface.
 Before being used for business purposes, it is essential to identify and mask the contained sensitive data.

-Starting in V8.3, Fabric enables running discovery on the following interface types:
+Starting from V8.3, Fabric enables running discovery on the following interface types:

 * Filesystem (local, Azure, etc.)
 * HTTP